Affiliate links on Android Authority may earn us a commission. Learn more.

 Concerts used to be the only situation where I couldn’t get nice enough shots on my Pixel phones.
 By definition, the environment is the absolute worst for photography: dark indoors with strobing lights, moving people, and often enough a head full of hair obstructing your view.
 I was curious to see how the Pixel 7 Pro would deal with all of this.

 Ah, the great outdoors, or how to push your phone’s HDR to its very limits.
-The selection here spans a big zoom range, from wide angle all the way to 10x zoom and macro mode.
+The selection of photos here spans a big zoom range, from wide angle all the way to 10x zoom and macro mode.
 My favorite shots are the red car on the road below the viewpoint, the mushrooms growing on the tree branch, and the man-made tree-shaped cave.
 I’ll let you find them.

 Going back to civilization, the shots in this collection are taken in Luxembourg city with plenty of old town pics, some park shots, and a mix of wide-angle and zoomed-in snaps.
 The bridge over the water shot is *chef kiss.*